BlogCompliance

 Compliance risks can vary, depending on the organization’s size, industry, and location.
 We aligned with themes in the 2025 PwC global compliance survey to map out some of the most high-priority compliance risks today:

 1. Cybersecurity and data protection risks: As organizations rely more heavily on cloud systems, the risk of data breaches and cyberattacks is rising.
-Protecting personal and sensitive records has become a top priority.
+Protecting personal and sensitive records has become a top priority, particularly in healthcare where selecting HIPAA compliance software is often one of the first steps.

 2. Regulatory risks: Laws and regulations are constantly changing, making it easy to overlook updates.
 The risk is compounded for organizations meeting several compliance frameworks across jurisdictions.